FA Cup

 Venue for the final

-For the most the FA Cup final is associated with Wembley Stadium.
-This is an old tradition since Wembley has been the venue for the final since 1924 (with exceptions for interruption due to the between 2001 and 2006 when the stadium was renovated and Millenium Stadium served as venue for the final).
-Before Wembley came to be the choice for the final Crystal Palace was for many years 1895-1914 the venue for the final.
-And before that it was Kennington Oval (with one exception in 1873 when the final was played at Lillie Bridge).
+The FA Cup final is for many football fans associated with Wembley Stadium.
+This is an old tradition: Wembley has been the venue for the final since 1924 (with exceptions for interruption between 2001 and 2006 when the stadium was renovated and Millenium Stadium served as venue for the final).
+Before Wembley came to be the choice for the final, Crystal Palace was for many years (1895-1914) the venue for the final.
+And before that it was Kennington Oval (with one exception in 1873 when the final took place at Lillie Bridge).

 Statistics